sayanarijit/RESTEasyCLI/docs/installation.md

 ## Install it locally

 If you install it locally, it will be installed in your home directory and you may have to add the executable's path in your PATH variable.
-It does not require any special priviledge and only you will be able to use it.
+This installation does not require any special priviledge and only you will be able to use it.

 ```bash
 pip install --user --upgrade resteasycli